CruxConnect/crux-docs/_ordering/get_orders.md

 : (object) The Sort object contains a Key to sort on and a Direction (dir) to sort in

 line_item_status
-: (array) One or more line item statuses.
-Will include orders with statuses based upon that `status_conjunction`.
-Possible Values are: `unallocated`, `allocated`, `rejected`, `has_tracking`, `backordered`
+: (array) One or more line item statuses: unallocated, allocated, has_tracking, backordered, rejected.
+The response will contain orders with statuses that match the provided line_item_status (as combined based on status_conjunction)

 status_conjunction
-: (string) Indicates how the line_item_status relates to the order response.
-Possible values are: `and`, `or`, `all`.
-Default: `or`. `And` will return all orders that have at least 1 line item matching each supplied status. `or` will return all orders that have at least one line item matching any of the supplied statuses. `only` will return orders that have ALL line items matching the supplied status.
-Only one line_item_status should be supplied when using `only`.
+: (string) Determines whether search for line_item_status returns orders with a union, intersection, or complement of statuses.
+Possible values: and, or, only.
+Default: or.
+The conjunction determines whether we return every order that contains all (and), at least one (or), or only (only) the provided line-item-status(es).
+For conjunction only, line_item_status must have exactly one line-item-status.

 start_date
 : (string) The Start Date for your search results.
 The date must be written in the following format "YYYY-MM-DDThh:mm:ss.000Z"